Kalyani Gajapati: Royal succession and estate disputes

-Kalyani Gajapati was crowned at age 50 on 10 January 2020, after her father Gopinath Gajapati Narayan Deo died in Bhubaneswar.
-She is the 17th head of the dynasty.
-A puja was performed at Ramaswami temple near the palace.
-Kalyani was taken in a procession to the Darbar Hall or her court, where she sat on the throne in the attire of a princess.
-After coronation, Kalyani issued her first order: the funeral and cremation of her father.
+Gopinath Gajapati died on 10 January 2020 in Bhubaneswar at the age of 76.
+On the same day, Kalyani was crowned the 17th titular head of the dynasty.
+A traditional coronation puja was performed at the Ramaswami temple near the palace, after which she was taken in a procession to the Darbar Hall to ascend the throne, marking the first time a woman assumed the leadership of the Paralakhemundi royal house.
+Her first official order following her coronation was to arrange the state funeral and cremation of her father.